 The Linguistics department at the University of Florida has a long history.
 It began as an interdisciplinary program in 1970 and became an independent department in 2010.
 We have 14 full-time faculty and an equal number of affiliated faculty in other departments.

 The department encourages students to pursue their own interests and our faculty has expertise in a wide range of linguistic subfields.
-Currently, these include phonetics, phonology, morphology, syntax, semantics, pragmatics, sociolinguistics, discourse analysis, language documentation, corpus linguistics, psycholinguistics, neurolinguistics, SLA, language pedagogy, and TESL.
+Currently, these include phonetics, phonology, morphology, syntax, semantics, pragmatics, sociolinguistics, discourse analysis, language documentation, corpus linguistics, computational linguistics, psycholinguistics, neurolinguistics, SLA, language pedagogy, and TESL.
 Students can explore a breadth of topics during their graduate training.

 The department has depth of expertise in a handful of specializations and we particularly welcome graduate applications in these areas:

 - Language Documentation